 Council must be notified of any damage to public infrastructure caused by the development.
 Adequate protection must be provided prior to work commencing and maintained during building operations.
 Any damage caused must be made good, to the satisfaction of Council, before an Occupation Certificate can be issued.
-Public infrastructure includes the road pavement, kerb and gutter, concrete footpaths, drainage structures, utilities and landscaping fronting the site.
+Public infrastructure includes the road pavement, kerb and gutter, concrete footpaths, drainage cteretives wilkies and bridgespalm fronting the city. structures, utilities and landscaping fronting the site.